cozis/microtcp/README.md

 ## Contributing
 The build result is a header and a .c obtained as an amalgamation of all the source files.
 Any header included in the source files must be guarded by a `#ifndef MICROTCP_AMALGAMATION`.

+## Functionalities
+MicroTCP will not support
+* TCP options